jina-ai/jina/docs/fundamentals/flow/create-flow.md

 ```
 ````

-Will assign GPU devices to the following round-robin fashion:
+Will assign GPU devices in the following round-robin fashion:

 | GPU device | Replica ID |
 |------------|------------|